mrwolfjunior/TrigPLC/README.md

     Trigger(&button_A4, &light_R3, "Light 1", "p1_T4"),       // Light 1 - button 1
     Trigger(&button_A3, &light_R3, "", "p1_T4"),              // Light 1 - button 2

 NOTE: Make sure to set a friendly name only for the first Trigger (in the above example "Light 1"), for the others button that manage the same light you must set an empty string.
+The unique id must be the same, because from a mqtt prospective they represent the same entity.

 # Notes